unraid/docs/docs/unraid-os/troubleshooting/diagnostics/capture-diagnostics-and-logs.md

 <Tabs>
 <TabItem value="mirror" label="Mirror to flash">

-1. Select *Yes* under **Mirror to flash**.
+1. Select **Yes** under **Mirror to flash**.
 2. Click **Apply**.
-   - Logs will be saved to `/boot/logs/syslog` on your flash drive
+Logs will be saved to `/boot/logs/syslog` on your flash drive

 On the next reboot, this file will be renamed to `/boot/logs/syslog-previous`.
 You can view this file through **Tools → Syslog → syslog-previous**, and it will also be included (anonymized) in diagnostics.

-How it works:
+<h4>How it works</h4>

-- By default, Unraid copies the syslog to the flash drive during every graceful shutdown.
-This is managed through the "copy syslog to flash on shutdown" setting, which is enabled by default.
+- By default, Unraid copies the %%syslog|syslog%% to the flash drive during every graceful shutdown.
+This is managed through the "copy %%syslog|syslog%% to flash on shutdown" setting, which is enabled by default.
 - If you're troubleshooting crashes, you can enable "Mirror to flash."
-This will write the syslog to both `/var/log/syslog` and `/boot/logs/syslog` in real time.
-If a crash happens, any syslog entries recorded to flash before the crash will be preserved.
+This will write the %%syslog|syslog%% to both `/var/log/syslog` and `/boot/logs/syslog` in real time.
+If a crash happens, any %%syslog|syslog%% entries recorded to flash before the crash will be preserved.

-Both methods result in the creation of a `/boot/logs/syslog-previous` file after the next boot, which you can access via the syslog viewer and will be included in diagnostics.
+Both methods result in the creation of a `/boot/logs/syslog-previous` file after the next boot, which you can access via the %%syslog|syslog%% viewer and will be included in diagnostics.

 :::caution
-The "Copy syslog to flash on shutdown" setting is safe for your flash drive.
-However, enabling "Mirror to flash" can lead to excessive writes if left on for an extended period.
-For long-term logging needs, consider using a local or remote syslog server instead.
+The **Copy %%syslog|syslog%% to flash on shutdown** setting is safe for your flash drive.
+However, enabling **Mirror to flash** can lead to excessive writes if left on for an extended period.
+For long-term logging needs, consider using a local or remote %%syslog server|syslog-server%% instead.
 :::

 </TabItem>